MicrosoftDocs/sql-docs/docs/advanced-analytics/what-s-new-in-sql-server-machine-learning-services.md

 This release adds the top-requested features for Python and R machine learning operations in SQL Server.
 For more information about all of the features in this release, see [What's New in SQL Server 2019](../sql-server/what-s-new-in-sql-server-ver15.md) and [Release Notes for SQL Server 2019](../sql-server/sql-server-ver15-release-notes.md).

 > [!NOTE]
-> For the what's new documentation on Java in SQL Server 2019, see the [What new in SQL Server Language Extensions?](https://docs.microsoft.com/sql/language-extensions/language-extensions-whats-new)
+> For the what's new documentation on Java in SQL Server 2019, see the [What's new in SQL Server Language Extensions?](https://docs.microsoft.com/sql/language-extensions/language-extensions-whats-new)

 Below are the new features for SQL Server Machine Learning Services: